On the photon self-energy to three loops in QED: Definitions and setup

 with

 This differential equation has regular singular points at $x\in \{0,4,16,\infty \}$, and its solutions are the three periods of a one-parameter K3 surface.
 In the following, we give our choice of local solutions around these four singular points.
 We label our solutions by $\varpi_i^{[p]}$ for $i=0,1,2$, where $p=\{0,4,16,\infty\}$ refers to the expansion point.
-Moreover, we also consider the solution close to the point $x=1$, which is not a singular point of eq. \eqref{eq:pfK3}, but will become important later. \begin{itemize} \item Expanding at $x=0^+$, we choose our three independent solutions as
+Moreover, we also consider the solution close to the point $x=1$.
+Even though it is not a singular point of eq. \eqref{eq:pfK3}, it will become important in the context of analytic continuation in \cref{sec:analytic cont}, since it is a singular point of the differential equation satisfied by the master integrals. \begin{itemize} \item Expanding at $x=0^+$, we choose our three independent solutions as

 where

 We notice that $x=0$ is a point of Maximal Unipotent Monodromy (MUM), as it can be seen from the fact that the complete tower of logarithms up to $\log^2{(x)}$ is required to describe the homogeneous solutions locally close to this point.